Prepare the environment

 HttpFile data source

-In this tutorial, the HttpFile data source is an OSS bucket provided by the platform.
-It serves as the data source for Data Integration tasks and provides log data.
+The HttpFile data source is an OSS bucket provided by the platform that supplies log data for Data Integration tasks.

 1. Log on to the DataWorks console.
 In the target region, click More > Management Center in the left-side navigation pane.
 Select a workspace from the drop-down list and click Go to Management Center.